HWTechClub/gitscraper/README.md

 ### Running for `no-firebase` tasks

 Simply run `npm start` in the `functions` directory.
-Of course you'll have to run `npm install` once after cloning.
+Of course, you'll have to run `npm install` once after cloning.

 ### Notes

-- We wil use TypeScript.
+- We will use TypeScript.
-- Modulularize your code, we will integrate later.
+- Modularize your code, we will integrate later.
 - All code to be written within `functions/src`.
 Treat it as the root directory.
 - Ask if not sure.
 - DO NOT rename the `functions` directory.